Police official: Chauvin trained to avoid neck pressure

 Records show Chauvin also underwent training in the use of force in 2018.
 Mercil said those who attended were taught that the sanctity of life is a cornerstone of departmental policy and that officers must use the least amount of force required to get a suspect to comply.

-More: Chauvin trial: Cop was trained to avoid neck pressure, police officials testify

-Under cross-examination by Chauvin attorney Eric Nelson, Mercil testified that officers are trained to use their knee across a person’s back or shoulder and employ their body weight to maintain control.
+Under cross-examination by Chauvin attorney Eric Nelson, Mercil testified that officers are trained in some situations to use their knee across a suspect’s back or shoulder and employ their body weight to maintain control.

 But Mercil added: “We tell officers to stay away from the neck when possible.”